-This is the first popular book to synthesise all the new research on the human microbiome.
-It is published by Icon in Feb 2015.
+The first popular book to synthesise all the new research on the human microbiome, published by Icon in Feb 2015.
 The subtitle, Learning to Love your Inner Ecosystem, indicates that I am hedging my bets on metaphors.
 I do really think we are superorganisms, though.
 On the other hand, so is every other complex species… Amazon page is here.
 And you can read a shortened version of the introduction here!

 Early comments include: “a really important milestone in our understanding of the complexity and variability of our inner landscape, and as such is a must-have addition to the popular science bookshelf” (Brian Clegg);